protemplate/dokploy-railway/README.md

 1. Click the "Deploy on Railway" button
 2. Configure environment variables if needed
+3. Add a persistent volume in Railway dashboard:
+   - Create a volume and mount it to `/data`
+   - This single volume will store all Dokploy and Docker data
-3. Wait for deployment to complete (first deployment may take 3-5 minutes as Dokploy installs)
+4. Wait for deployment to complete (first deployment may take 3-5 minutes as Dokploy installs)
-4. Access Dokploy at your Railway-generated URL on port 3000
+5. Access Dokploy at your Railway-generated URL on port 3000
-5. Complete the initial setup
+6. Complete the initial setup

 **Note:** Dokploy is installed at runtime on first launch to ensure Docker Swarm can properly initialize.
 Subsequent restarts will be faster.